Last updated on May 3, 2024

 Isshin, Two Heavens as One

 If a creature attacking activates a triggered ability of a permanent you control, Isshin, Two Heavens as One makes that ability trigger an extra time.
-Doubling up on triggered abilities is a very powerful tactic since most triggered abilities are very valuable.
-We all remember the summer of 2019 when Yarok, the Desecrated decks flooded the meta and ended friendships everywhere.
+To double up on abilities that trigger is a very powerful tactic since most triggered abilities are very valuable.
+You may remember the Summer of 2019 when Yarok, the Desecrated decks flooded the meta and ended friendships everywhere.

 Isshin: Dual Wielding Creatures